AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 ---
-title: Monitor, diagnose, and troubleshoot Storage | Azure
+title: Monitor, diagnose, and troubleshoot Storage | Microsoft Docs
 description: Use features such as storage analytics, client-side logging, and other third-party tools to identify, diagnose, and troubleshoot Azure Storage-related issues.
 services: storage
-documentationCenter: ''
+documentationcenter: ''
-authors: jasonnewyork
+author: jasonnewyork
 manager: tadb
 editor: tysonn

+ms.assetid: da57e844-705d-449d-8ed5-5607d2a6170b
 ms.service: storage
 ms.workload: storage
 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 09/22/2016
+ms.date: 02/28/2017
-ms.author: jahogg;robinsh
+ms.author: jahogg

 ---

-# Monitor, diagnose, and troubleshoot Microsoft Azure Storage
+# Monitor, diagnose, and troubleshoot Azure Storage
 [!INCLUDE [storage-selector-portal-monitoring-diagnosing-troubleshooting](../../includes/storage-selector-portal-monitoring-diagnosing-troubleshooting.md)]

 ## Overview
 Diagnosing and troubleshooting issues in a distributed application hosted in a cloud environment can be more complex than in traditional environments.
 Applications can be deployed in a PaaS or IaaS infrastructure, on premises, on a mobile device, or in some combination of these.
-Typically, your application’s network traffic may traverse public and private networks and your application may use multiple storage technologies such as Microsoft Azure Storage Tables, Blobs, Queues, or Files in addition to other data stores such as relational and document databases.
+Typically, your application’s network traffic may traverse public and private networks and your application may use multiple storage technologies such as Azure Storage Tables, Blobs, Queues, or Files in addition to other data stores such as relational and document databases.

 To manage such applications successfully you should monitor them proactively and understand how to diagnose and troubleshoot all aspects of them and their dependent technologies.
 As a user of Azure Storage services, you should continuously monitor the Storage services your application uses for any unexpected changes in behavior (such as slower than usual response times), and use logging to collect more detailed data and to analyze a problem in depth.
 The diagnostics information you obtain from both monitoring and logging will help you to determine the root cause of the issue your application encountered.
 Then you can troubleshoot the issue and determine the appropriate steps you can take to remediate it.
 Azure Storage is a core Azure service, and forms an important part of the majority of solutions that customers deploy to the Azure infrastructure.
 Azure Storage includes capabilities to simplify monitoring, diagnosing, and troubleshooting storage issues in your cloud-based applications.

-For a hands-on guide to end-to-end troubleshooting in Azure Storage applications, see [End-to-End Troubleshooting using Azure Storage Metrics and Logging, AzCopy, and Message Analyzer](./storage-e2e-troubleshooting.md).
+For a hands-on guide to end-to-end troubleshooting in Azure Storage applications, see [End-to-End Troubleshooting using Azure Storage Metrics and Logging, AzCopy, and Message Analyzer](storage-e2e-troubleshooting.md).

 * [Introduction]
   * [How this guide is organized]